apollographql/apollo-link/docs/source/links/state.md

 The three most important things to keep in mind about resolvers in `apollo-link-state` are this:

-1. The cache is added to the context for you so you can write & read data from the cache.
+1. The cache is added to the context for you so you can write and read data from the cache.
 2. The resolver should return an object with a `__typename` property unless you've overridden the `dataIdFromObject` function to not use `__typename` for